Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 - azure
 - azure-active-directory
 page_type: sample
-description: "A sample that shows how to call an ASP.NET Core Web API from a WPF application using Azure Aactive Directory V2."
+description: "A sample that shows how to call an ASP.NET Core Web API from a WPF application using Azure Active Directory V2."
 ---

 # Calling an ASP.NET Core Web API from a WPF application using Azure AD V2